 Chances are every health professional, chiropractor, dentist, nurse, GP, surgeon, health care assistant, or even your veterinarian went into health care because they wanted to care for and help others to make a difference in their lives.
 If that’s you, keep on reading…

 The current climate of medicine has created an environment of burnt out, stressed and marginalised providers.

 Could health care professionals burnout be a public health crisis?
-Sadly, I know this to be true.
-As the wife of a primary health care provider and clinic manager of a small multi-displinary health care clinic I see it and experience it for myself everyday.
+Sadly, we know this to be true.
+We work with primary health care providers and clinic managers so we see it and experience it for ourselves everyday.

-Fortunately, in 2016 I found coaching which revolutionised our lives, and personally helped me reconnect with who I am and who I wish to be.
-It’s worthwhile to note, that when I first discovered coaching, I had no idea what a coach was and never envisioned that I would become a coach.
+Fortunately, in 2016 we found coaching which revolutionised our lives, and personally helped us reconnect with who we were and how we wanted to help others like us.
+It’s worthwhile to note, that when we first discovered coaching, we had no idea what a coach was and never envisioned that either of us would become a coach.

 We now know now that a large number of health care providers are hurting, but they don’t allow themselves to acknowledge or show it.
 They long to reconnect with what truly matters and what initially made them choose a career in medicine.
-That’s where I come in.
+That’s where improving communication skills come in.

 Unlike in business, coaching is relatively new to the world of medicine.

 As health care professionals, you are trained in the medical model, and your reflex is that “psychological issues” are referred to talking therapies.

 I know that most health care providers are unaware of what coaching is, therefore, through no fault of their own, they do not recommend coaching to their patients and are sometimes slow to open up to being coached themselves.
 That’s why you’re here, asking questions…

 Most coaches tell you that the best way to explain coaching to someone is to coach them.
 In my experience, I simply ask two questions for their first taste in coaching, try it now with me: